MarcoWorms/ruby-game-of-life/README.md

 ###**Game of Life**
 To run on windows just open "Game of Life.exe"

+If it fails, take the images from "assets" and put them in the root directory of the game

 To run on ruby just do the following:

  - ruby main.rb